Rape Prevention Education Grants

 RPE formula grants, administered by the CDC Injury Center, provide essential funding to states and territories to support rape prevention and education programs conducted by rape crisis centers, state sexual assault coalitions, and other public and private nonprofit entities.

-Based on 2012 CDC data of RPE funded programs:
+Based on 2013 CDC data, RPE funded program staff:

-Those who have been victimized by sexual violence are more likely to be re-victimized AND those who have perpetrated are more likely to reoffend, pointing to the increased need of stopping the violence before it ever happens.
+Those who have been victimized by sexual violence are more likely to be re-victimized AND those who have perpetrated are more likely to reoffend, pointing to the increased need to stop the violence before it ever happens.

 The RPE program prepares everyday people to become heroes, getting involved in the fight against sexual violence and creating safer communities by: